Fly the Branded Skies

 And with that, the ingredients of the campaign were set for the next 40 years.
 The Singapore Girl wanders around the world, smiling demurely, touching up her makeup, and performing random acts of kindness.
 In fairness, by the standards of the early 1970s, this is fairly tame.
 At the time, Southwest Airlines was making its stewardesses stand on active runways in hotpants and National’s stewardesses were encouraging travellers to “fly me.”

-The difference is that Singapore Air’s advertising has hardly changed.2 Here’s a spot from 2011, produced by TBWA after Batey finally lost the account in 2007:
+The difference is that Singapore Air’s advertising has hardly changed. ((Singapore has posted a playlist on YouTube with a selection of Singapore Girl commercials through the years.
+If only more airlines would do this!))
+Here’s a spot from 2011, produced by TBWA after Batey finally lost the account in 2007:

 Well, the production values have improved: the new spot is absolutely gorgeous.
 But the music is related to the original spot, and the melody of the tagline is identical.
 And the Singapore Girl is still wandering around the world, smiling demurely and performing random acts of kindness.